riasingh2353/team27/docs/Lab4.md

 ## Team Arduino

-Team Arduino set up the camera registers and I2C protocol to allow communication between the FPGA and the Arduino.
+Team Arduino set up the camera registers and communication between the FPGA and the Arduino.

 ### Writing to Camera Registers